RamanSharma100/express-go/Readme.md

 - Create Router instances [For modular routing]
 - UseRouter function to use a router in the main application
 - HTML template rendering
+- Middleware support (global and route-specific)
+- Grouping of routes with middleware
+- Support for URL parameters
+- Middleware Chaining

 ## Upcoming Features